Combined Constrained Sampling and Reinforcement Learning for Robotic Manipulation

-First, note that to evaluate the objective (\ref{eqOpt}) and to train a policy, we require a sampler of $p_0$.
-While in standard goal-conditioned MDPs, sampling from $p_0$ is assumed to be trivial \cite{2017-andrychowicz-HindsightExperienceReplay}, in our case, sampling from $p_0$ implies solving a non-linear constraint problem, connecting the MDP formulation to standard non-linear programming (NLP) formulations \cite{boyd2004convex}.

-More importantly, introducing the constraint formulation in CG-MDPs is key to incorporating prior domain knowledge.
-For instance, in the context of robotic manipulation, we may assume basic collision, contact, and force constraints on states, and start and goal states in particular.
-The constrained space $\SS_c$ thereby not only implies $p_0$, but also provides a prior on what states may be relevant to visit during manipulation that allows us to leverage the power of constraint solvers to guide RL.
-Note that we do not assume that $\SS_c$ captures \emph{all} states that can be visited by the black-box dynamics $p(s'|s,a)$.
+Note that to evaluate the objective (\ref{eqOpt}) and to train a policy, we require a sampler of $p_0$.
+While in standard goal-conditioned MDPs, sampling from $p_0$ is assumed trivial \cite{2017-andrychowicz-HindsightExperienceReplay}, in our case, sampling from $p_0$ implies solving a non-linear constraint problem, connecting the MDP formulation to standard non-linear programming (NLP) formulations \cite{boyd2004convex}.
+Further, introducing the constraint formulation is an opportunity to incorporate prior domain knowledge: The constrained space $\SS_c$ implies a state visitation prior that we can leverage, e.g., via a reset strategy.
+Note that we do not assume $\SS_c$ to capture \emph{all} states that can be visited by the black-box dynamics $p(s'|s,a)$.